Partings (The Lord of the Rings: The Rings of Power): "This Wandering Day"

 At a karaoke night in Auckland during the production's extended filming break, Megan Richards sang with director J. A. Bayona.
-Impressed by her singing, the producers decided to add a song to the series for her to sing in character as Poppy.
+Impressed by her singing, the producers decided to add a song for her to sing in character as Poppy.
 The showrunners felt it was important to include music and songs in the series since the world was created by music in Tolkien's history, and because his characters often sing in the books.
 Payne wrote the lyrics for the song and was inspired by the lullaby "Black Swan" in the short opera The Medium (1946), which he said was both haunting and beautiful.
 He felt this combination of qualities was often found in Tolkien's works and aligned with the idea of the nomadic Harfoots who are always migrating and leaving things behind.
 The lyrics include references to replacing what you have known with the unknown ahead, and future locations calling to you on your journey.
-The song also includes the line "not all who wonder or wander are lost" which is a reference to a similar line that the Wizard Gandalf says in The Lord of the Rings.
-Plan 9 wrote the melody for the song.
+The song, titled "This Wandering Day", also includes the line "not all who wonder or wander are lost", which is a reference to a similar line that the Wizard Gandalf says in The Lord of the Rings.

-Plan 9 recorded a demo version of the song, which is titled "This Wandering Day", with Roddick singing the lyrics.
-Richards was filmed singing the song several months before McCreary joined the series.
+Musicians Janet Roddick, David Donaldson, and Steve Roche, who form the group Plan 9, and their collaborator David Long returned from the films to provide music during filming.
+They wrote the melody for the song and recorded a demo version sung by Roddick.
+Richards was filmed singing the song several months before composer Bear McCreary joined the series.
 He was pleased to see that songs were being included for the same reasons that the showrunners wanted to add them, and praised the work done on the song so far.
-McCreary produced the final version of the song using an orchestra, harp, and Celtic instruments, plus he had Richards record her vocals in a studio so the song could transition from her on-set vocals to a more polished version as the scene becomes a montage of the Harfoots migrating.
-Finally, McCreary and the showrunners felt the episode would not be complete without Roddick's demo version of the song which they had become used to hearing, so McCreary produced a polished version of her rendition that is heard during the episode's end credits.
-Because Poppy learned the song from her mother before the latter died, McCreary imagined that Roddick's version was the "angelic voice" of Poppy's mother singing to her daughter.
+McCreary produced the final version using an orchestra, harp, and Celtic instruments, plus he had Richards record her vocals in a studio so the song could transition from her on-set vocals to a more polished version as the scene becomes a montage of the Harfoots migrating.
+Finally, McCreary and the showrunners felt the episode would not be complete without Roddick's demo version of the song, which they had become used to hearing during the production process.
+McCreary produced a polished version of her rendition that is heard during the episode's end credits.
+Because the in-universe explanation is that Poppy learned the song from her mother before the latter died, McCreary imagined that Roddick's version was the "angelic voice" of Poppy's mother singing to her daughter.